bobmarks/matie/README.md

 This example is also simple and illustrates we're only storing 2 columns (seperated by the pipe `|` character).

-#### 4.1.3 Table Definition Example - Complex example
+#### 4.1.3 Table Definition Example - A Complex example

-In the following example we have an advanced version of the list SQL, and custom behavour defined for each of the columns.
+In the following example we have an advanced version (including bespoke SQL), and custom behavour defined for each of the columns.

     insert into _m (type,    name,   value)
             values ('table', 'room', '